 Timmins Bike Outfitters

 O’Reilly Sports has servicing, gravel bikes and parts.

 Park to Park Bikepacking Trail

-This 230 km multi-use trail connects Killbear to Algonquin Park.
-Two of the most popular sections are the Seguin Trail, which runs from Hwy 69 through to Hwy 11 largely along the bed of an old railway with iconic views of central Ontario, and the Rose Point Trail is an extension of the Seguin Trail and is primarily a non-motorized section used by hikers and cyclists.
-Buy a pass online to support local volunteer trail building.
-The trail passes through Parry Sound, Muskoka, Almaguin Highlands and Algonquin regions along old rail beds and interior roads that take you back to fur trading days.
-Stay in provincial parks, or, about half-way, hunker down at Bear Lake.
+This 230-km multi-use trail connects Killbear to Algonquin Park.
+One of the most popular sections is the Seguin Trail, which runs from Hwy 69 through to Hwy 11 largely along the bed of an old railway with iconic views of Central Ontario.
+The other popular section is the Rose Point Trail, which is an extension of the Seguin Trail and is primarily a non-motorized section used by hikers and cyclists.

 Parry Sound Bike Outfitters

 Parry Sound Bikes offers tune up and repairs.

 It’s hard to choose just one bikepacking loop in Eastern Ontario as gravel roads are everywhere!
 Only 90 minutes from Ottawa, the Griffith Highland Overnighter is a great introduction to bikepacking in Ontario.
 This 70-km route is ideal for two nights and ensures lots of climbing on hydro cut line roads, camping near streams and views along the Madawaska River.
 There are a handful of campsites en route.
 Ensure you register with the Eastern Ontario Trails Alliance before heading out.
 Starting in Griffith, Calvyns Pub N Eatery is a bikepacking Ontario favourite.